HangoverMHF/AlienFlightArchive/Flight-Controllers/F3-V1/F3-Quad/README.md

 #### Build Files and Resources:

-Schematic, board design, and part list ➜ [F3 Quad Brushed V1 ZIP](F3-Quad-Brushed-SIDE-USB.zip?raw=true "F3 Quad Brushed V1 ZIP")
+Schematic and board design ➜ [F3 Quad Brushed V1 Eagle CAD Files](/Flight-Controllers/F3-V1/F3-Quad "F3 Quad Brushed V1 Eagle CAD Files")

-This bare board can be made at ➜ [OSHpark] (https://oshpark.com/shared_projects/QfO5C1ff "OSHPark F3 Quad Brushed V1")
+This bare board can be made at ➜ [OSH Park](https://oshpark.com/ "OSH Park")

-Stencils can be made at ➜ [OSHStencils] (https://www.oshstencils.com/ "OSHStencils")
+Stencils can be made at ➜ [OSH Stencils](https://www.oshstencils.com/ "OSH Stencils")

 _**THESE FILES ARE BEING PROVIDED ''AS IS'' WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES.**_